License GuideSOC 29-1222

 Read more

-Pediatricians must complete continuing education to renew their licenses.
-Your state board sets the hour requirements and mandates specific topics like ethics and state regulations.
-Check with your board for exact numbers and deadlines.
+Pediatricians must complete continuing education hours to renew their licenses.
+Your state sets the specific number of hours required and which topics you must cover.
+Common requirements include ethics and state-specific regulations.
+Check your state medical board's renewal guidelines for exact numbers and deadlines.

 Is This For You